Retirement in Brazil

 As Brazil has become a very attractive expat destination for retirement, we have created a page on Retiring in Brazil – Advice for Expatriates.
 Brazil has beautiful beaches, lush jungles and vibrant cities attracting travellers and expat retirees from all over the world.
 As the largest country in South America, Brazil has a very large and ever-expanding expat population.
 The capital Brasilia is even a UNESCO World Heritage Site due to its modernist architecture.
 In this article, we will help you prepare for your retirement in Brazil, and will cover information regarding safety & security, healthcare, housing, cost of living and the international health insurance plans that you will need.

-There are many reasons why expats may choose to move to Brazil.
+There are many reasons why expats may choose to retiring in Brazil.
 It has beautiful white sand beaches, mountainous jungles, diving sites, and more.
 Brazil has several climatic regions, and therefore, a variety of wildlife species make the country a fantastic expat destination.
 The cost of living in Brazil is generally lower than in many western countries.
 For those who are not used to Brazilian cuisine, foreign restaurants are available in Brazil if you need a taste of home.
 It is recommended that you visit Brazil several times before you retire there.

 Safety for People Retiring in Brazil